9 powerful ways of teaching growth mindset in the classroom, including the power of YET, learning from mistakes, and ways of facing challenges.

 5. View failure as learning.

-Children will pick up their cues from you – what you say, how you respond, and what you do about failure will determine their attitudes as well.
-Whenever possible, express failure in terms that are more positive.
-Instead of saying “You failed,” say “Your efforts were not 100%,” or “Your attitude towards this task was lacking,” or at the very minimum, “You didn’t take all of the necessary steps.”
-Take the opportunity to review the actions or steps necessary to achieve, and encourage them to try again, practicing what they’ve now learned from the experience of not meeting expectations.
+Children will pick up their cues from you – what you say, how you respond, and what you do about failure will also determine their attitudes.
+Whenever possible, express failure in more favorable terms.
+Instead of saying, “You failed,” say, “Your efforts were not 100%,” or “Your attitude towards this task was lacking,” or at the very minimum, “You didn’t take all of the necessary steps.”

 6. Provide group learning opportunities.